fkirchmann/IIoTranslator/README.md

     - Docker Desktop (e.g., Windows): ``docker build -t iiotranslator .``
 3. Run: ``docker run -p 4840:4840 -v ${PWD}:/config iiotranslator`` (works on Linux & Windows PowerShell)
 4. Use [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html) or any other OPC UA client to connect to the server at `opc.tcp://localhost:4840/`
-5Edit the application.properties file to change settings and add devices, then restart the application.
+5. Edit the application.properties file to change settings and add devices, then restart the application.

 Note: it is important that a directory containing the `application.properties` file is mounted to `/config/` inside the container.
 This file contains the configuration for the application, including the devices to connect to.
 If it's missing or contains zero devices, the application won't start.

 ### Quick Start with Java
 1. Install Java 17 (or newer) and Maven 3.
+2. Download the main branch and `cd` to it.
 3. Run the application with `mvn spring-boot:run`
 4. Use [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html) or any other OPC UA client to connect to the server at `opc.tcp://localhost:4840/`
 5. Edit the application.properties file to change settings and add devices, then restart the application.